 Alice Zhang is the child of immigrants from China

-Fellowship awarded to support work towards an MD/PhD in Medicine/Biology at Caltech, UCLA
+Fellowship awarded to support work towards an MD in Medicine at University of California, Los Angeles (UCLA)

 She was born in Maryland.
 Her father had been an activist in the 1978 Democracy Wall Movement in China and was granted political asylum in the US several years later.
 As a 12-year-old, she went to China for the first time, but was put under house arrest and then, with her parents, expelled from the country.

 As a high school senior, she returned to China to work in Henan Province with AIDS orphans whose parents had been victims of a government-sanctioned blood-selling scheme.
 As a Princeton undergraduate, Alice started a chapter of Physicians for Human Rights and served as an officer in the Student Global AIDS Campaign.
 Meanwhile, she was establishing herself as a serious scientist, interning in two National Cancer Institute labs and working in the Saeed Tavazoie lab at Princeton on the regulatory networks of genomic signatures in cancer-drug resistance.
 Her research resulted in two peer-reviewed journal articles and one in preparation.

 Alice attended the UCLA-Caltech Medical Scientist Training Program before leaving to start Verge Genomics.
 She started the university's first clinic that provides medical evaluation for asylum seekers.